Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Measures for losses, default cascades and transaction volume

+where $\mathcal{P}(B)$ is the power set of the set of banks $B$, and $R_S$ is the DebtRank of the set $S$ of nodes initially in distress. $R_{\emptyset}$, the DebtRank of the empty set is defined as zero.
+The reason is that, by definition of DebtRank, $R_S \leq 1$, the value obtained in \cref{totEL_normalized} cannot exceed the total economic value.

+\Cref{totEL_normalized} is only practical for situations with less than about $20-30$ banks.
+Computing the power set and calculating DebtRanks for all possible combinations of more than $30$ banks in a large financial networks is practically unfeasible.
+If the default probabilities are low ($p_i \ll 1$) or the interconnectedness is low ($R_i \approx v_i$), $R_S$ can be approximated by

+In an unconnected or unleveraged financial system ($R_i = v_i$), $R_S$ is exactly equal to $\sum_{i \in S} R_i$.
+If $p_i \ll 1$, the first terms of \cref{totEL_normalized} (with only one node initially in distress) contribute more to the final result.
+Thus the approximation \cref{debtrank_approx} has only a minor impact on the final result.
+Typically, $p_i \ll 1$ or $R_i \approx v_i$ holds in real word financial networks.
+With the approximation \cref{debtrank_approx}, \cref{EL} can be derived from \cref{totEL_normalized} by

+The term in brackets in \cref{brace} sums to 1 (proof by induction).
+This approximation is practical for large financial networks, for details see \citep{Poledna:2015aa}.

-\subsection{Measures for losses, default cascades and transaction volume}
+\section{Measures for losses, default cascades and transaction volume}

-We use the following three observables: (1) the {\em size of the cascade}, ${\cal C}$ as the number of defaulting banks triggered by an initial bank default ($1\leq {\cal C} \leq B$), (2) the {\em total losses to banks} following a default or cascade at $t_0$, ${\cal L}= \sum_{i \in I}\sum_{j=1}^B L_{ ij}(t_0)$, where $I$ is the set of defaulting banks, and (3) the transaction volume in the IB market at a particular time $t=T$ in a simulation run,
+We use the following three observables: (1) the size of the cascade, ${\cal C}$ as the number of defaulting banks triggered by an initial bank default ($1\leq {\cal C} \leq B$), (2) the total losses to banks following a default or cascade of defaults, ${\cal L}= \sum_{i \in I}\sum_{j=1}^B L_{ ij}(t)$, where $I$ is the set of defaulting banks, and (3) the average transaction volume in the interbank market in simulation runs longer than $100$ time steps,

-where $K$ represents the new IB loans at time step $T$.
-We set $T=100$. \\
+where $K$ represents new interbank loans at time step $t$.